Bagus332/Bagus332/README.md

 </picture>

-- 🔭 I’m currently working on My college
+- 🔭 I’m currently working on My college majoring in information system
 - 🌱 I’m currently learning about how to develop a desktop application
 - 📫 How to reach me: DM me ON https://www.instagram.com/bagussadewa.22/
 - ⚡ Fun fact: This fun fact is not fun and not a fact